 THE LESSON PLAN

 In order to engage students in this lesson, begin with an anticipatory set.
 Play a song as students enter the room (a popular one or one students would be able to remember some of the lyrics to afterward usually works best – “Bad Blood,” “Roar,” “Firework,” “Happy,” “Shake it Off,” and “Don’t Stop Believin’,” are just a few examples).
 Afterward, hold a brief discussion with students during which you ask them questions like these:

 - What are some possible themes / topics for this song?

 - Tell me about some examples from your life or events from this school year would relate to this song.

 - Do other songs that have similar themes?
 Name a few.

 It helps to have answers in mind before class begins just in case the discussion stalls and you need to help students with their brainstorming.
 Generally, however, they have no shortage of input or opinion as it relates to music.

-Encourage students to think about their school year and make a list (which they should not be required to share) of the highlights and lowlights that stand out to them.
+With Playlist of My Year, encourage students to think about their school year and make a list (which they should not be required to share) of the highlights and lowlights that stand out to them.
 This activity is reflective, which makes it perfect for the end of the year.

-Once students have developed a list of at least eight memorable events, relationships, triumphs, failures, and places, ask them to identify a song that relates to each item.
+Once students have developed a list of at least eight memorable events, relationships, triumphs, challenges, and places, ask them to identify a song that relates to each item.
 If you have one-to-one capabilities or can get a computer lab, this portion works well as an in-class activity.
 If not, asking students to research songs might be more effective as a homework assignment.